 We have specialist teachers in areas such as autism, visual impairment and hearing impairment as well as speech and language.
 Our transition support extends to Key Stage 2 to Key Stage 3, and Key Stage 4 to Key Stage 5 which includes work experience and sixth form and college applications.

-Our students participate fully in all events in the life of the school including trips out, Sports Days and special events in the evening such as the Christmas show, Diwali and the Eid event.
+Our students participate fully in all events in the life of the school including trips out, Sports Days and special events such as the Christmas show.
 We have a key specialist from the Borough, who ensures that our students participate in all sports events which take place across the schools in Newham.
 This has been received very well by our students with disabilities, who have in fact, won awards and medals.
-The students were extremely proud and their achievements are celebrated on school displays as well as in the Plashet School parents’ newsletter.
+The students were extremely proud and their achievements are celebrated on school displays as well as in the Plashet Post.

 - A fully inclusive school that ensures that all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum.